its-ashu-otf/myZSH/README.md

 # Conclusion

-This .bashrc file is a comprehensive setup that not only enhances the shell experience with useful aliases and functions but also provides system-specific configurations and safety features to cater to different user needs and system types.
+This .zshrc file is a comprehensive setup that not only enhances the shell experience with useful aliases and functions but also provides system-specific configurations and safety features to cater to different user needs and system types.
 It is designed to make the terminal more user-friendly, efficient, and powerful for an average user.